 That’s all for now.
 ADB Shell commands are more useful than the commands mentioned above.
 Don’t forget to check them out.

-Download ADB Commands Cheat Sheet PDF
+Download ADB Commands PDF

 I’ll keep updating this list of ADB commands regularly.
 You can also download this list of ADB commands as a PDF file for future reference.